OWASP/www-chapter-kuala-lumpur/tab_events.md

 ## Events

-### OWASP Kuala Lumpur Meetup April 2023
+### OWASP Kuala Lumpur Meetup May 2025

-<b> SAT, APR 8 · 11:00 AM SST </b>
+<b> WED, MAY 28 · 6:30 PM MYT </b>

-Our First Meetup for 2023 is scheduled
+Our First Meetup in 2025 was scheduled at Asia Pacific University.

 Let's join together and build a Strong Cyber Security Community here in Kuala Lumpur, Malaysia.

 Agenda:
 1. Opening and Welcome talk - Chapter Leads (10 mins)
-2. Speaker 1: 30 mins session (TBC)
+2. Speaker 1: 60 mins session Foo-Bang Chan
-3. Speaker 2: 30 mins session [Rahul Lohar: Cyber Space in 2023 for All of us]
+3. Break: 30 mins
+4. Speaker 2: 60 mins Ahmad Zaidi Said

 20 minutes will be used for QnA or other discussions for future meetups.